Yasiraleee/CS-2006-Operating-Systems-Project-THREAD-VS-PROCESS/README.md

 2. Compile the code using normal C language compiler on linux.
 3. Run the compiled file.

+## Objectives
+1. To understand the differences between processes and threads in terms of performance and memory usage.
+2. To implement different sorting algorithms (bubble, insertion, selection, quick sort) using C language.
+3. To measure and compare the total time taken by CPU to sort an array using processes and threads.
+4. To analyze and present the results in a clear and understandable way

+## Project Details

+The project aims to compare the performance of processes and threads for sorting an array using different sorting algorithms in C language.
+The project will implement four sorting algorithms: bubble, insertion, selection, and quick sort.
+The project will use the OpenMP library to implement the multithreading.
+The project will measure the total time taken by the CPU to sort the array using processes and threads and compare the results.

+The project will have the following steps:
+1. Implement the four sorting algorithms using C language.
+2. Implement the sorting algorithms using processes and threads.
+3. Measure the total time taken by the CPU to sort the array using processes and threads.
+4. Compare the results and analyze the performance of processes and threads for sorting algorithms.
+5. Present the results in a clear and understandable way using graphs.

 ## Usage
 USAGE INSTRUCTIONS:
 1. The input file contains the total number of elements present in the file, then from